 - Femur/Thigh bone (fracture/break) with surgery (ORIF) Settlement Value: $250,000 to $500,000

 Now that you know some full values of pain and suffering for settlement purposes, let me give you an example of how to calculate the settlement range for a hypothetical case:

-Assume that you hit a car that made a left hand turn in front of the car that you were driving.
+Assume that you hit a car that made a left hand turn in front of the car that you were driving in Florida.
 The at-fault car received a traffic ticket for failure to yield the right of way.
 The at -fault car has bodily injury liability auto insurance with State Farm.
-State Farm argues that you are 25% because you should have seen the other car and you could have avoided the crash.
+State Farm argues that you are 25% at fault because you should have seen the other car and you could have avoided the crash.

 I will plug in the numbers:

 Settlement = (Out-of-pocket Medical Bills + Lost Wages + Pain and Suffering) X (% of fault of State Farm’s insured)

 Settlement = ($5,000 + 0 + $25,000) X (75%)

 In the above example, you may get a settlement of $22,500 from State Farm Auto Insurance Company.